 • Asset disposal.
 On March 30, 2008 we closed the deal for the creation of the Numonyx venture in partnership with Intel and Francisco Partners.
 We contributed our flash memory business ("FMG") to the newly created entity on such date.
 FMG deconsolidation was reported as a first quarter 2008 event.
-Thus, our consolidated statements of income for the first half of 2008 contain only one quarter of FMG activity.
-As a result of changes to the terms of the transaction from those expected at December 31, 2007 and an updated market value of comparable companies, we incurred in the first half of 2008 an additional impairment loss of \$189 million and \$12 million of restructuring and other related closure charges.
-The total loss recognized from the FMG business disposal amounted to \$1,295 million plus \$18 million of other costs.
+As a consequence of the changes to the terms of the transaction, we incurred in the first quarter of 2008 an additional impairment loss of \$164 million and \$2 million of restructuring and other related closure amounts.
+The total loss of FMG business disposal amounted to \$1,270 million plus \$8 million of other costs.